Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

         }
         ```

     -   `random`: The redirect will reroute the alias to a weighted list of template pools where it will pick one of the entries to use for the entire structure.

-Like direct, `random` has 2 extra fields after `type` is assigned to be `random`. `alias` is the id of the pool alias to be used in the target field of a jigsaw block. `targets` is an array that has entries with 2 fields themselves to govern how they are picked. `data` is the id of the template pool to be used if chosen. `weight` is the weight assigned to it, a higher value is more likely to be chosen.
+        Like direct, `random` has 2 extra fields after `type` is assigned to be `random`:

+        -   `alias` is the ID of the pool alias to be used in the target field of a jigsaw block.
+        -   `targets` is an array that has entries with 2 fields themselves to govern how they are picked.
+            -   `data` is the ID of the template pool to be used if chosen.
+            -   `weight` is the weight assigned to it, a higher value is more likely to be chosen.

         <CodeHeader>minecraft:jigsaw > pool_aliases</CodeHeader>